• Skip to primary navigation

 What is the best pan to cook shakshuka in?

-I think a cast iron skillet is the best pan for cooking a shakshuka because it can go from the stove to the broiler easily without damaging the pan!
+A cast iron skillet is the best pan for cooking a shakshuka because it can go from the stove to the broiler quickly without damaging the pan!

 How long will this chili shakshuka keep fresh?